 “Organizations that I think need to be exposed to the Bitcoin SV opportunity include cross-border payment processors, merchant payment processors and aggregators, telco operators offering Mobile Money solutions, loyalty and reward platform providers, social media companies, logistics companies needing to track and account for goods shipped through the value-chain, social welfare/grant system operators, and digital identity providers.”

 For anyone looking to learn more about the opportunities for banking and finance in BSV, or for developers exploring the opportunities Bitcoin can deliver for new apps and technical solutions, the CoinGeek Conference is the ideal event to learn more about the technology and its potential.

 Bringing together some of the most respected speakers from across the industry, the CoinGeek Conference delivers a packed agenda of seminars, keynote speeches and presentations from developers, entrepreneurs and some of the leading individuals shaping the BSV ecosystem.

-The latest event is set to take place from June 8-10, and will be broadcast virtually online to reach as wide a global audience as possible.
-The conference attracts the brightest minds in blockchain technology, including Bitcoin founder and the author of the original Satoshi Nakamoto whitepaper, Dr. Craig S. Wright, as well as Bitcoin Association Founding President Jimmy Nguyen.
+The latest event will take place live from October 5-7, and will be broadcast virtually from New York, to reach a wide global audience as possible.
+The conference attracts the brightest minds in blockchain technology, including Bitcoin founder Dr. Craig S. Wright, as well as Bitcoin Association Founding President Jimmy Nguyen.